TheAhmedSaeed/coe451-project/README.md

  * The server should now be waiting for the client to start the game.

-2-  cd to src and run:  "python3 client.py" to start the the cliennt and connect to the server to start playing
+2-  While leaving the server running.
+Open another terminal and cd to src and run:  "python3 client.py" to start the the cliennt and connect to the server to start playing

 3- Now you have both the client and server up and running.
 The server will prompt you to choose a location to play ( you are the client ).